 The online survey, which had over 1,200 responses, contained two questions related to the location of additional bicycle parking facilities.
-The top responses to the question of which types of places should have more bike racks or lockers were grocery stores, shopping centers, work sites, restaurants, transit stops, and parks.
+The top responses to the question of which types of places should have more bike racks or lockers were grocery stores, shopping centers, work sites, restaurants and parks.
 Respondents provided specific locations for additional bicycle parking, including throughout the downtown and Nob Hill areas as well as along Central Avenue.
-The University of New Mexico Hospital received the highest number of responses.
+Grocery stores and transit stops were other common responses.
+The University of New Mexico Hospital was the single most common suggestion.
 The most effective way for the City to increase parking at these and other locations would be through a Bicycle Rack Program.
 The City could kick off such a program by conducting outreach to businesses in the areas of town and to the types of businesses identified above.